 - Unity is not open source.

-- Unity is completely free to use till you start making certain amount of money on it.
+- Unity is completely free to use till you start earning certain amount of money on products created in it.

-- Difference between frameworks, libraries and engines is that game engines are more packed and devoted.
+- Difference between frameworks, libraries and engines is that game engines have more tools and are easier to use.

 - Unity is multi-threaded.

 - Unity was made in combination of C++ and C#.
-Users can code games in C#, which is well thought, easy language with lovable syntax.
+Users can code games in C# – well-thought, intuitive language.

-- Unity is considered the best engine or second best by the majority.
+- Unity is considered by the majority as the best or second best engine.

-The truth is, if you want to make a game in 2019 and compete with other game designers for money or recognition, then you have to use game engine.
-And Unity is one of best choices, if not top #1, for your game.
+If you want to compete with creators of other games for money or recognition, then you have to use an game engine.
+And Unity is one of best choices, for your game.
 It will simplify things significantly, will increase the quality of your potential game, and double the development speed.